Marlamin/modern-map-making/docs/advanced/modern-lights.md

 ---

 # Using modern lights
+> **Note:** Adding modern lights to your map requires MapUpconverter version 0.9.0 or higher.
 ## Basic usage
 - Download the MPQ patch with some basic lights from the `#guide-resources` channel in the Discord and add it to the Data folder in your WotLK client (you can rename the patch to a different letter if it is already taken).
 - Start Noggit, load up your map and open up the asset browser.